 Log out and back in

-If you can’t see the menu to log out of the Parse.ly dashboard, you can force logout by visiting this link: https://dash.parsely.com/logout.
+If you can’t see this link, you can force logout by clicking the link here: https://dash.parsely.com/logout.

 Disable browser extensions